losol/positor/readme.txt

 Custom fields used in this theme:
+* positor_featured_post: If this post should be featured on front page
 * positor_video_url: Url to embed for using featured video
 * positor_hero_featured: Will make the featured image/video appear large (hero)